Chrisqd1/pymoku/README.md

     $ moku update fetch

 ### 2. Update your Moku:Lab
-Check your Moku:Lab is running the latest firmware with
+Update your Moku:Lab with the latest firmware

     $ moku --serial=123456 update install
 The serial number can be found on the underside of the Moku:Lab.
 If this command fails to discover your Moku:Lab, run it with the `--ip` option as follows